leamas/ddupdate/README.md

 service and another plugin which provides the ip address to be registered.
 Some plugins needs specific plugin options.

-The ip plugin to use is use is normally either default-web-ip or default-if.
+The address plugin to use is use is normally either default-web-ip or default-if.

 The *default-web-ip* plugin should be used when the address to register is the external address visible on the internet - that is, if the registered